eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/GetValueset.md

 Get All Valuesets.
 Response code should be 200.

-* get all valuesets
+* get all valuesets IDs
+* check that the response is not empty
 * check that the response had no error
 * check that the response had the status code "200"

 ## Get specific Valueset

-Get data of a specific valueset.
-The test first downloads all Valuesets
+Get data of a specific Valueset.
+The test first downloads all Valuesets and then checks if it can download the specirif Valueset.

-* get all valuesets
+* get all valuesets IDs
-* get details of first valueset in list
+* get details of first Valueset in list
+* check that the response is not empty
 * check that the response had no error

-## Get Valueset with unauthenticated certificate
+## Get Valueset with unauthenticated NBTLS

 tags: negative_test

-Use an unauthorized certificate to try to authenticate when downloading the Valuesets
+Use an NBTLS to try to authenticate when downloading the Valuesets

 * create custom authentication certificate
 * get all valuesets with custom certificate